eoinkelly/memc/README.md

 A memcached CLI for developers trying to debug caching issues.

+### Status

+Functional but super raw.
+I knocked this together quickly to help me debug issues on a project.
+YMMV

 ### Background

 * A single Ruby script.
 Designed to be easy to copy & paste onto whatever server/container can reach the memcached server you care about.